openjdk/jmc/README.md

 [ERROR] Please make sure you define the required toolchains in your ~/.m2/toolchains.xml file.
 ```

-Create or amend the local maven toolchain file by pointing to the right JDK (here any JDK 17).
+Create or amend the local maven toolchain file by pointing to the right/any JDK 17.

 <details><summary><code>~/.m2/toolchains.xml</code></summary>